 Students will be asked to complete three data analysis exercises.
-A detailed description of the assignments are included under the folder Course Materials - Data Analysis Exercises.
+Detailed descriptions of each of the assignments are included in the folder Assignments - Data Analysis Exercises.
+Students may elect to work in pairs for Data Analysis #2 and #3.

 - 1. The first assignment requires students to collect primary data using a survey developed by the class.
-(Due: February 28th, 50 points 5% of final grade) - 2.
+(50 points 5% of final grade) - 2.
 The second assignment requires students to conduct univariate statistical analyses on data collected in the first assignment.
-(Due: March 27th, 50 points 5% of final grade)

-3. The third assignment requires students to conduct bivariate statistical analyses on data collected in the first assignment.
-(Due: April 10th, 50 points - 5% of final grade)
+(50 points 5% of final grade) - 3.
+The third assignment requires students to conduct bivariate statistical analyses on data collected in the first assignment.
+(50 points 5% of final grade)